 Organization.
 Any changes in the structure of the of the executive board (including, but not limited to, adding, removing, or combining offices and/or changes in job descriptions) will be decided on by vote of the current executive board.

 Vacancies.
-If there is a vacancy in the office of president, the vice president of will become the president.
+If there is a vacancy in the office of president, the vice president will become the president.
 At the next regularly scheduled meeting, a new vice president will be elected.
 If there is a vacancy in any other office, members will fill the vacancy through an election at the next regular meeting.

 Resignation.
 In the event an office resigns from his or her office, a written notice must be submitted to the PTO president or in the event the president resigns to the vice president of staff and school.